cowri/shell-solidity-v1/README.md

 It can take any groupings of stablecoins into the pool and can facilitate trading between any flavor of stablecoin derivatives.

-It is named Lo'ihi after the submarine volcano of the same name destined to be the sixth Hawaiian island.
+This version of the Shell Protocol is named after Lo'ihi, an underwater volcano off the coast of Hawaii.
+One day, Lo'ihi will rise above the ocean and form a new island, terra incognita.

 ## Methods